Xavier High School Attendance Policy

 Notify classroom teachers of a student’s extended absence

-In the event of the BOSTES applications the Principal is responsible for notifying House coordinators of students with extended absence.
+In the event of the NESA applications the Principal is responsible for notifying House Coordinators of students with extended absence.

 Usage - when it can be used; by whom and for what purpose